 Papers prepared by members are their work.
 For ITE to publish them or allow their presentation at annual meetings requires ITE to seek a waiver of copyright to avoid the potential for copyright infringement from the author.
 Works by others that are published by any Section or Chapter should also follow these laws.
 Therefore, if a photo, graphic, text or article is copied for distribution to the membership, you should have obtained copyright waivers to protect yourselves and ITE.

 We are planning a big (maybe the biggest ever) local ITE meeting – what help can I get from ITE to assist us?

 Probably the number one area of assistance that ITE can provide to Sections/Chapters is in negotiating with hotels for the venue of our meeting.
 The larger meetings (over 100-200 attendees) can sometimes require complicated contracts or agreements that can be very costly if not properly reviewed (clauses such as penalties).
-Since officers at local Sections/District change over frequently, ITE HQ is a good source of assistance for this help (contact Peter Frentz or Tom Brahms at ITE HQ).
+Since officers at local Sections/District change over frequently, ITE HQ is a good source of assistance for this help.
 ITE can help with name badges, tickets and registration programs that avoid having local members have to create them uniquely each year or meeting.
 The HQ assistance should be reserved for large meetings.

 Members ask me what are Councils or the Coordinating Council and how can they become involved in their activities?